 8. Transcendence needs (helping others to achieve self- actualization)

-Maslow believed every person is capable and has the desire to move up the hierarchy toward a level of self-actualization.
-Unfortunately, progress is often disrupted by failure to meet lower level needs adequately.
-He noted only one in a hundred people become fully self-actualized because society rewards motivation primarily based on esteem, love and other social needs.
+Maslow believed every person is capable and wants to move up the hierarchy toward a level of self-actualization.
+Unfortunately, progress is often disrupted by failure to meet lower-level needs adequately.
+He noted that only one in a hundred people become fully self-actualized because society rewards motivation primarily based on esteem, love, and other social needs.

 It is important to note that self-actualization is a continual lifetime process rather than an achieved state one eventually reaches.

-Another criticism is Maslow’s conclusions of self-actualization are based on the study of predominately highly educated white males such as Thomas Jefferson, Abraham Lincoln, Einstein, Mahatma Gandhi and Beethoven.
+Another criticism is that Maslow’s conclusions of self-actualization are based on the study of predominately highly educated white males such as Thomas Jefferson, Abraham Lincoln, Einstein, Mahatma Gandhi, and Beethoven.
 His female subjects, Eleanor Roosevelt and Mother Theresa, comprised a small proportion of the study, eighteen subjects total.

-Maslow (1970) estimated that only 2% of people reach the level of self-actualization.
+Maslow (1970) estimated that only 2% of people reach self-actualization.

 Some characteristics of self-actualizers are: